Infrastructure Use Permits

 Fees

-Due to a change in the Development Fees & Fines bylaw, effective January 1, 2022 there will be charges applied to the ICAP and Storage/Waste Container permits.
-The new rates will be payable upon application and are as follows:
+Development Fees & Fines bylaw, effective January 1, 2024 the new rates will be as follows:

 Forms